APRIL 8 2019,

 In those days, different types of magnetic media were used for storage than those that we use today, so Professor Gutmann was concerned that Magnetic Force Microscopy (MFM) a higher resolution technique for imaging magnetic patterns can be successfully used in recovering data after the data sanitation methods from those days have been implemented (as he explains in his blog he demonstrated that it was possible).

 So, to combat this apparent threat Professor Gutmann proposed a method that will require 35 passes.
-The Cold War might have been over in those days but armament race in creating a full proof sanitation method had just begun.
+The Cold War might have been over in those days but armament race in creating a fool proof sanitation method had just begun.
 Every government, starting with the US to UK, Canada, Russia, Germany and even Australia wanted its own standard as well as the vast majority of their own security agencies.
 So today we have around 24 different sanitation methods that will please just about anyone under the Sun and even if you are not satisfied with that our KillDisk offers users to create their own custom method that can outdo even Gutmann.

 But what about the Gutmann method and is it still relevant today?
 After new technology of storing data came to be the Gutmann method was obsolete but was kept alive as the “ultimate tool for data sanitation”, so professor Gutmann and his method became targets of both of ridicule and admiration.
 Therefore, Gutmann felt obliged to address both in a blog post from 2001: